mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 ## 🗓️ Deadline:

-September 15th, 2025 for a start date in Winter 2026 and Spring 2026.
+September 15th, 2025 for a start date in Winter 2026 or Spring 2026.

 October 15th, 2025 for a start date in Fall 2026.